the-little-typer/pie/README.md

 ## Installation Instructions
-Pie is not yet officially released.
-However, it is on the Racket package server.
+Pie is available on the Racket package server.
+If you don't plan to make your own changes to Pie, then it is easiest to install it from there.

 ### From DrRacket